Visiting Muang Sing by bike: the best of Luang Namtha

 The first day was spent in the city of Luang Namtha.
 We rented a motorbike for one and a half euros, but almost without brakes.
 We spent the whole day walking around the city, seeing surrounding villages, stupas and a small waterfall.
 It was not bad, although it was not spectacular either.

-So I decided to go on my own to Muang Sing, a village 60km further north of the border with China.
-The plan was to go for two days, visit Muang Sing by bike and then return to Luang Namtha to meet Sergio again.
+So I decided to go on my own to Muang Sing, a village 60km further north, bordering China.
+The plan was to go for two days, visit Muang Sing by bike and then return to Luang Namtha to meet again.
+Besides, we had been traveling together for more than 2 months in Southeast Asia, passing through Thailand and Vietnam, and now Laos, so we could both use a break.

 Muang Sing by bike, getting to know the rural life of ethnic minorities